aharvard/my-site/content/posts/2019-02-01---Web-Components.md

   - Web Components
 ---

-The first time I heard about Web Components was in August '17, on [Shop Talk Show (episode 276)](https://shoptalkshow.com/episodes/276-web-components/).
+I heard about Web Components for the first time on [Shop Talk Show](https://shoptalkshow.com/episodes/276-web-components/), back in the fall of 2017.
 The idea sounded amazing, but when [Dave](https://twitter.com/davatron5000) & [Chris](https://twitter.com/chriscoyier) talked about browser support and the end to the HTML Imports spec, I kinda got bummed out.

-The progress of the web moves incredibly fast, a lot of things have happened over the past 17 months: browser support has improved, new specs have landed, and some pretty great tooling has emerged.
+The progress of the web moves incredibly fast, a lot of things have happened since [episode 276](https://shoptalkshow.com/episodes/276-web-components/) aired: browser support has improved, new specs have landed, and some pretty great tooling has emerged.
 I think it's time to take another look.

 **Spoiler alert, things are looking pretty great!**

 ## ⏳ TL;DR

 Web components are ideal candidates for delivering design systems in organizations where tech stacks rely on a variety of front-end frameworks and libraries.
-They can reduce dependency-hell and spaghetti-code by encapsulating styling and functionality—write once and use them wherever HTML works (polyfills required).
+They can reduce dependency-hell and spaghetti-code by encapsulating styling and behavior—write once and use them wherever HTML works (polyfills required).

-_Note: Web Components may not be great candidates for full-fledged single page apps (as of today) due to some temporary accessibility limitations with the shadow DOM and AOM specs.
+_Note: Web Components may not be great candidates for full-fledged single page apps (as of today) due to some temporary accessibility limitations with the shadow DOM and [Accessibility Object Model (AOM)](http://wicg.github.io/aom/explainer.html) specs.
 Fear not, browsers support is on the way!_

 ## What are Web Components?

 "Web Components" represent a collection of browser specifications that allow designers and developers to create and reuse custom HTML tags that can deliver scoped styles and custom behaviors—the specs are:

 - [**Custom Elements**](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements): create your own HTML tags—B.Y.O.T(ag).
-- [**Shadow DOM**](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM): provide scoped styles and behavior by isolating DOM nodes
+- [**Shadow DOM**](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM): provide scoped styles and behaviors by isolating DOM nodes (sounds spooky)
-- [**HTML Templates**](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots): define element structure and expose "entry-points" (slots) to pass in children
+- [**HTML Templates**](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots): define element structure and expose "entry-points" (slots) to pass in children elements
-- [**JavaScript Modules**](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/): export and import of reusable code
+- [**JavaScript Modules**](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/): export and import reusable code

 ### As Defined by Webcomponents.org: